-The Company may be subject to legal proceedings from time to time as part of its business activities.
-As of June 30, 2018, the Company was not subject to any pending or threatened legal actions or claims.
+The Company may be subject to legal claims and actions from time to time as part of its business activities.
+As of September 30, 2018, the Company was not subject to any pending or threatened legal claims or actions.

-Significant agreements and contracts are summarized as follows:
+Significant agreements and contracts